-The SfRBM Mentoring Excellence Award will recognize outstanding mentorship provided by a current member of the SfRBM.
-The award recipient could be a junior, mid-career or senior principal investigator, who will be nominated by trainees of the SfRBM.
-The award would include:
+The SfRBM Mentoring Excellence Award recognizes outstanding mentorship provided by a current member of SfRBM.
+The award recipient can be a junior, mid-career or senior principal investigator who can be nominated by trainee members of SfRBM.
+The award includes:

 2016 Rakesh Patel, Ph.D., University of Alabama at Birmingham